Developing Professional Communication Skills in Nursing Students

 Discussion

 Numerous studies conducted in healthcare settings worldwide have shown significant differences in treatment outcomes between healthcare professionals who are proficient in communication skills and those who do not attach importance to these skills in their work.
-Such studies were performed both in institutions providing primary health care (ambulance stations, surgical departments) and in institutions providing specialized care (oncological, therapeutic, pediatric, and others).
-More successful in their activities were the specialists who correctly used their communication skills (Pun et al., 2015; Stovall, 2015).
-Thus, it is crucially important to develop the communication skills of all nurses before entering real-life interactions with patients and interprofessional teams.
+Both main healthcare facilities (ambulance stations, surgical departments) and specialist healthcare facilities (oncological, therapeutic, pediatric, and others) conducted these investigations.
+The experts who effectively applied their communication skills performed better in their tasks (Pun et al., 2015; Stovall, 2015).
+Therefore, before engaging in real-life encounters with patients and interprofessional teams, it is imperative that all nurses improve their communication skills.

 The primary motivation for developing various simulators is to bridge the gap between students’ theoretical Knowledge and their communication skills in a real clinical environment.
 The second reason for the introduction of virtual technologies is the need to standardize the assessment of nurses’ clinical and diagnostic competencies and the possibility of repeating the clinical situation the required number of times, exploring various strategies and options for action (Foronda et al., 2020).
 This learning process change has the potential to benefit nurses, patients, physicians, and hospital ratings.
 The use of communication skills by nurses has a positive impact on their professional performance and, thus, on the whole system of healthcare in general.